guylyons/guy-hugo/content/about/index.md

 My name is Guy.

 I'm a developer working in the ever-growing little town of Portland, Maine.
-I like it here.

 Find me on IRC @ Freenode #javascript, #go-nuts as cstls